SalomePlatform/adao/doc/en/snippets/EntryTypeMatrix.rst

 .. index:: single: Matrix

 **Matrix**
+    *Matrix*.
 This indicates a variable that has to be filled by a matrix.
 The matrices are special entries described by the :ref:`section_ref_covariance_requirements`.